Configuration

 • Confluence’s v1 editor provides a larger support for Sphinx features than the newer editor.
 Users can compare the difference in editors by inspecting the online demo.

-• Using the v2 editor with Confluence server may yield unexpected results.
+• Using the v2 editor with Confluence Data Center may yield unexpected results.

 • If a page is published with a v2 editor, an attempt to re-publish with a v1 editor style may be ignored in Confluence Cloud.
 In such situations, users are recommended to delete the pages on Confluence and then retry the publish attempt with this extension.